brancz/kube-rbac-proxy/README.md

 ## Usage

+### Migration guide from previous kube-rbac-proxy versions

+To get kube-rbac-proxy accepted as an official Kubernetes SIG Auth repository, we had to rewrite much of the original code.
+While this was hugely benefitial to the project itself, it brought breaking changes in terms of availability of some options.
+The changes in options were as follows:

+#### No longer available:
+- `--insecure-listen-addres` - the proxy is handling authentication information and will no longer run in an unsafe mode
+- `--auth-header-fields-enabled` - its value is derived from at least one of `--auth-header-groups-field-name` or `--auth-header-user-field-name` being set
+- `--tls-reload-interval` - upstream Kubernetes TLS material is now being reloaded by Kubernetes upstream code which chooses its own reasonable defaults

+#### Replaced:
+- `--kubeconfig` - use `--authentication-kubeconfig` and `--authorization-kubeconfig` instead
+- `--secure-listen-address` - use a combination of `--bind-address` and `--secure-port`

+#### Changes in behavior:
+The proxy will now attempt to read the `kube-system/extension-apiserver-authentication` ConfigMap in order to be able to handle client certificate authentication (mTLS) via the cluster-wide trust.
+To prevent this, set `--authentication-skip-lookup`.
+If, on the other hand, this is a desirable behavior, you'll want to assign the `extension-apiserver-authentication-reader` role to the ServiceAccount running the proxy.

+### Options
 The kube-rbac-proxy has all [`glog`](https://github.com/golang/glog) flags for logging purposes.
 To use the kube-rbac-proxy there are a few flags you may want to set:

 * `--upstream`: This is the upstream you want to proxy to.